Leadership

 What would you change about the meetings you attend?

-Raised in a military family, Jessica Swanson brings a literal world of experience to her clients.
+Raised in a military family, Jessica brings a literal world of experience to her clients.
 With more than 20 years as a business journalist, editor, and copywriter, Jessica helps organizations connect with their stakeholders through storytelling, branding, and content marketing.
 She's especially excited about helping people build online reputations that will carry them wherever they want to go!
-Learn more about Jessica's services at jessicaswanson.org or read her work on LinkedIn.
+Learn more about Jessica at https://www.linkedin.com/in/contentbyjessicaswanson/.